marcjulianschwarz/obsidian-vault-blog/Posts/hacking-my-smart-desk.md

 #### 2. Add MQTT Integration

-- The MQTT integration should appear on `Settings > Devices & services`
+- The MQTT integration should appear under `Settings > Devices & services`
 -  Add the integration
 -  Here you can try publishing packets to the `desk` topic.
 Set your payload to `down` or `up`.

 #### 3. Add Switch in Home Assistant Configuration

-Use the Text Editor add-on to edit the `configuration.yaml` file of you Home Assistant instance.
+Use the Text Editor add-on to edit the `configuration.yaml` file of your Home Assistant instance.
 Add the following entry to the file.

 ```yaml
 mqtt: